Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the company’s stock in a transaction dated Friday, June 11th.
-The shares were sold at an average price of $25.09, for a total transaction of $250,900.00.
-Following the completion of the sale, the director now directly owns 10,978 shares of the company’s stock, valued at $275,438.02.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of CarGurus stock in a transaction dated Monday, June 14th.
+The stock was sold at an average price of $24.82, for a total value of $248,200.00.
+Following the completion of the transaction, the director now owns 10,978 shares in the company, valued at approximately $272,473.96.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Anastasios Parafestas also recently made the following trade(s):